mbahvw/kit-katacoda-scenarios/kubectl-advance/step5.md

-# Using logs/tail to interact and debug pods issue.
+# Using logs/tail to debug problems with pods

 To dump pod logs into the standard output, use the `kubectl logs POD_NAME`

 Let's switch to the kube-system namespace and access some logs:
 `kubectl ns kube-system`{{execute}}

 Let's output the pods:
 `kubectl get pods`{{execute}}

 Use the `pod-logs` plugin to get the weave pods logs:
 `kubectl pod-logs`{{execute}}

 Then, select from the list:
-- The weave-net-xxxx pod: 11
+- The weave-net-xxxx pod: `11`
-- Then the weave-npc container: 2
+- Then the weave-npc container: `2`
-- Check out the logs standard output
+- Review the logs standard output

-Alternatively, we can use the regular `kubectl logs POD_NAME -c CONTAINER` command:
+Alternatively, we can use the `kubectl logs POD_NAME -c CONTAINER_NAME` command:

-`kubectl logs  weave-net-{POD} -c weave-npc`
+`kubectl logs  weave-net-POD_NAME -c weave-npc`

-*Note: the `pod-logs`  does allow output redirection, therefore if you want to redirect the output use `kubectl logs`
+**Note:** *the `pod-logs` plug-in does not allow output redirection.
+Therefore, if you want to redirect the output use `kubectl logs` as such:*
 `kubectl logs  weave-net-POD  -c weave-npc >~/weave.logs`

 Switch back to the default namespace before moving on to the next step:
 `kubectl ns default`{{execute}}